Searching for Components in Database & File-based Libraries

 You can perform a search directly in the Components panel.You can perform a search directly in the Components panel.

-More detailed searching is performed using the File-based Libraries Search dialog, which is accessed by clicking the Components panel menu button on the Components panel, and selecting File-based Libraries Search from the menu.
+The File-based Libraries Search dialog allows more detailed searching.
+It is accessed by clicking the Components panel menu button on the Components panel, and selecting File-based Libraries Search from the menu.
 The upper half of the dialog is used to define what you are searching for, the lower half is used to define where to search.

 Search across installed libraries (Available libraries), or libraries on the hard drive (Libraries on path).